dibyendumajumdar/ravi-compiler/docs/linear-ir.md

 OPCode | Operand | Description
 --- | --- | ---
-`TOTYPE` | Type name (string literal) | Asserts that the given type name matches the one registered in Lua's registry `TOINT` | N/a | Asserts target register is integer `TOFLT` | N/a | Asserts target register is floating point `TOSTRING` | N/a | Asserts target register is string
+`TOTYPE` | Type name (string literal) | Asserts that the given type name matches the one registered in Lua's registry for metatable associated with the target value
+`TOINT` | N/a | Asserts target register is integer
+`TOFLT` | N/a | Asserts target register is floating point `TOSTRING` | N/a | Asserts target register is string